SakurakoMitsui/classic-computer-stan/README.md

    - The Commodore 64 boasted a vast software library, ranging from classic games like "Boulder Dash" and "Maniac Mansion" to educational software and productivity tools.
    - The diverse range of applications contributed to the widespread adoption and popularity of the Commodore 64.
 7. __Enduring Legacy:__
-   - Even decades after its release, the Commodore 64 has a dedicated community of enthusiasts.
+   - Even decades after its release, the Commodore 64 has a dedicated community of enthusiasts[^1].
    - Emulators and modern peripherals keep the spirit of the Commodore 64 alive, allowing new generations to experience the magic of this legendary computer.
+   - Visit the Commodore Computer Club for an active community that celebrates the Commodore legacy[^2].
+   - Explore the Commodore 64 Wiki[^3] for in-depth information and resources.

 ***